magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ### Step 1

-As said, we first have to delete the `src/cljs` directory and the contained `reader.clj` file as well because we do not need the Chas Emerick trick anymore:
+As said, we first have to delete the `src/cljs` directory and the contained `reader.clj` file as well, because we do not need the Chas Emerick trick anymore:

 ```bash